 Email, for example, is a largely untapped marketing resource.
 And if employees send 40 emails on average per day and the business has 100 workers, that gives you 4,000 opportunities to push your content.
 Per day.

-Email signature software allows marketers to centrally control marketing campaigns.
+Email signature marketing platforms allow marketers to centrally control campaigns.
 This means you can push different campaigns to different audience segments and measure their success.

 Lead capture software, website visitor tracking platforms and social proof tools could also help you drive your content marketing lead generation.